 We’re forgetful creatures by nature.
 And it’s not a bug, it’s a feature; forgetting is vital for maintaining a clear head and keeping enough room for the memories that are truly important to our day-to-day lives.
 If we remembered everything, we’d be overburdened by the constant influx of memory.

-There are a few ways to set these up, so long as you’re using Inbox, depending on which type of device you’re using and how you plan to implement them.
+There are a few ways to set these up, depending on which type of device you’re using, whether you’re using Gmail or Inbox by Google, and how you plan to implement them.
 But in all cases, you can get things rolling in 5 steps or less.

 Gmail Reminders on Desktop

 Creating a Gmail reminder in Gmail (not Inbox by Google)